kvikee

 “You can play Morrowind, you can play Fallout 3.”— Todd Howard

-Technical Hurdles: Why It’s Not Just a Simple Port
+The Technical Challenge: Why It’s Not as Simple as It Sounds

 Is This the New Industry Standard?